-Criteria for inclusion chronic heart disease or vascular disease, such as heart (continued) failure chronic liver disease chronic kidney disease (CKD) at stage three, four or five (see Additional information) with some exceptions (see criteria for exclusion) chronic neurological disease, such as Parkinson's disease or motor neurone disease, or learning disability diabetes or adrenal insufficiency immunosuppression due to disease or treatment (refer to the Green Book Chapter 19) asplenia or dysfunction of the spleen morbid obesity (defined as a BMI of 40 and above) any other clinical risk group, as listed in the Green Book chapter 19, that puts the individual at risk of complications of pregnant women at any stage of pregnancy (first, second or third trimesters) and up to 2 weeks post-partum (see Additional information) Be able to begin therapy within 48 hours of the onset of symptoms.
-Alternatively supply can be considered after 48 hours of the onset of symptoms, when the local HPT or a specialist in infectious disease, such as a medical microbiologist or virologist, advises this could be considered.
-Note such supplies are not being directed (see footnote 6 below).
+- 3. Either be aged 65 years and over (regardless of risk group), or, if aged 13 64 years, must be in one of the defined risk groups below: - chronic (long-term) respiratory disease, such as asthma that requires continuous or repeated use of inhaled or systemic steroids or with previous exacerbations requiring hospital admission, chronic obstructive pulmonary disease (COPD) or bronchitis - chronic heart disease or vascular disease, such as heart failure - chronic kidney disease (CKD) at stage three, four or five (see Additional information) with some exceptions (see\criteria for exclusion) - chronic liver disease - chronic neurological disease, such as Parkinson's disease or motor neurone disease, or learning disability - · diabetes or adrenal insufficiency - immunosuppression due to disease or treatment (refer to the Green Book Chapter 19) - asplenia or dysfunction of the spleen - morbid obesity (defined as a BMI of 40 and above) - any other clinical risk group, as listed in the Green Book chapter 19, that puts the individual at risk of complications of influenza - pregnant women at any stage of pregnancy (first, second or third trimesters) and up to 2 weeks post-partum (see\ Additional information) - 4.
+Be free from influenza symptoms and able to begin therapy within 48 hours of the last contact.
+Alternatively supply can be considered after 48 hours of contact with any case when the local HPT or a specialist in infectious disease, such as a medical microbiologist or virologist, advises this could be considered.
+Note such supplies are not being directed (see footnote 7 below).
 This is a clinical decision which rests with the practitioner working under this PGD and this is off-label use.
-Individuals will not be considered for treatment with oseltamivir under Criteria for exclusion this PGD if the following criteria apply: they are not a resident or user of or working in a care facility they are less than 13 years of age they are receiving haemodialysis they are immunocompromised and have CKD with creatinine clearance CrCl ≤10mL/min they are immunocompromised and on peritoneal dialysis they have a known allergy to oseltamivir or to any of the excipients in the capsules they have been symptomatic with this episode of ILI for more than 48 hours, unless initiation is advised by the local HPT (see Continued overleaf footnote 6 below)